ISO 1

 ISO 1 is an international standard set by the International Organization for Standardization that specifies the standard reference temperature for geometrical product specification and verification.
 The temperature is fixed at 20 degrees Celsius (°C), which exactly equals both 293.15 kelvin (K) and 68 degrees Fahrenheit (°F).

 Due to thermal expansion, precision length measurements need to be made at (or converted to) a defined temperature.
 ISO 1 helps in comparing measurements by defining such a reference temperature.
-The reference temperature of 20 °C was adopted by the CIPM on 15 April 1931, and this temperature was used in ISO recommendation number 1 in 1951.
+The reference temperature of 20 °C was adopted by the International Committee for Weights and Measures on 15 April 1931, and this temperature was used in ISO recommendation number 1 in 1951.
 It soon replaced worldwide other reference temperatures for length measurements that manufacturers of precision equipment had used, including 0 °C, 62 °F, and 25 °C. Among the reasons for choosing 20 °C was that this was a comfortable and practical workshop temperature and that it resulted in an integer value on both the Celsius and Fahrenheit scales.

 It was the first ISO standard, issued originally as ISO/R 1, an ISO Recommendation.